Home » London » Cutty Sark Tickets

 By Car

-The easiest way to reach Cutty Sark Greenwich is by car, so turn on Google Maps on your smartphone and get started.
+If you’re traveling by car, turn on your Google Maps and get started.

-There is no parking available directly at The Cutty Sark.
+There is no parking available directly at the Cutty Sark.

 However, there are several public parking garages located nearby that you can use.